abugler/meta-analysis/README.md

 Since evaluation and aggregation methods may differ from paper to paper, we define our evaluation and aggregation here:
 1. Create chunks of each stem in the MUSDB18 test set.
 Each chunk is 8 seconds long, with a 4 second hop between each chunk.
 2. Remove all chunks where at least one source is silent.
 This is done by finding the reference chunk with the peak power for a source, then labeling all chunks that have power less than 8db than the reference to be silent.
 3. Input the mix of each chunk into the network, and measure the metrics of the separated sources, including but not limited to, SI-SDR, SDR, SI-SDRi, SAR, SI-SAR.
-We only calculate these metrics on a single window.
+We only calculate these metrics on a single window for our final aggregations.

 ## Our aggregation method
 We wish to get the following values for each model: Mean and Median metric for each source, and Mean and Median metric over all sources.
-We call these the source-specific metrics, and the source-aggregated metrics.
+We call these the source-specific metrics, and the source-aggregated metrics, respectively.
 ### Source-specific metrics
 To calculate the mean/median source-specific metric, find the mean/median of the recorded metric of each chunk.